-You can import documents into LiquidText text from your Files, a website or your photos.
+You can import documents into LiquidText text from your Files, a Website or your photos.
 Make sure your webpage has fully loaded before importing it.
-Whichever file type you choose, LiquidText opens it on this revamped workspace.
-It has two columns.
+Whichever file type you choose, LiquidText opens it on a workspace with two columns.
 You can resize and switch them around as you please.

 You can now customise your canvas.
 The default setting is the one that’s always been in LiquidText (the dotted one).
 Hopefully, in the future, we will be able to customise the default settings for our canvas.
 At the moment, you have to change every workspace you create.
 You can pick your grid pattern from these: dotted, grid, ruled and a plain paper template—something for everyone.